gradha/gradha.github.io/src/articles/33-kerf-timestamps-done-almost-right-conclusions.rst

 feature, it is enough to have a language which allows extension by programmers.

-But then, Scott makes a jab at Python or Java, which are known for being terrible languages in terms of performance.
+But then, Scott makes a jab at Python or Java, which are known for being terrible languages in terms of performance (no idea about R, sorry).
 Yes, you can find specific performant Java code which has been optimized for benchmarks or you can use `JNI <https://en.wikipedia.org/wiki/Java_Native_Interface>`_ to call native C libraries.
 And you can find Python code which runs C underneath for speed, but that's essentially accepting that the language generally sucks and you always need to externalize the performance critical paths of your program.

 .. raw:: html
     <blockquote><em>